PyCQA/bandit/README.rst

       -v, --verbose         output extra information like excluded and included files
       -d, --debug           turn on debug mode
+      -q, --quiet, --silent
-      --ignore-nosec        do not skip lines with # nosec comments -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
+                            only show output in the case of an error --ignore-nosec        do not skip lines with # nosec comments -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
                             comma-separated list of paths to exclude from scan